 mod_05_18 Clarification of Rules Used to Determine the Value of The Price aVerage Reference Tag (TPAR)

-Proposer delivered a presentation summarising the requirement for this proposal.
-Proposer discussed the scarcity curve in detail explaining that as it is currently defined there is no point zero.
-This proposal makes sure that the proposal is defined in all instances and is not being raised to reflect the system and removes the risk that this is not defined.
+Proposer delivered a presentation summarising the requirement for this proposal which is driven by two main issues.
+Proposer discussed the scarcity curve in detail explaining that as it is currently defined there is no requirement to calculate the reserve scarcity price when it is at point zero, only when it is above point zero.
+This proposal makes sure that the proposal is defined in all instances and is not being raised to reflect the system and removes the risk that it is not defined that calculations occur at point zero also (in line with the regulators’ capacity market decision).

-Questions were raised as to whether the system was able to calculate this and regarding implementation.
-Proposer advised that this proposal was in line with the decision in this area.
+Questions were raised as to whether the system was able to calculate this at present when reserve is at point zero and regarding implementation.
+Proposer advised that this proposal was in line with the regulators’ decision in this area and that if the systems cannot do it currently, then if the Mod is approved a workaround would likely be implemented.
 Committee were in agreement to vote on this proposal.

 Decision